oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

     print(df.to_yaml("sample-df.yaml"))

-You can also load a Data Flow application directly from the YAML file saved in the previous example:
+You can also load a DataFlow application directly from the YAML file saved in the previous example:

 .. code-block:: python